Leanne Mai-ly Hilgart couldn’t find a winter jacket that was beautiful and cruelty-free. So she designed one.

 Ask yourself, says Leanne, "What I am meant to do?
 What fits who I am?
 What's natural for me?"
 And for her, it’s what’s she’s always done: striving to make the world a better place.

 Make a job description for yourself, all your random talents.
-Then start a company around these things, and you find you intrinsically know exactly what to do.
+Then start a business around these things, and you find you intrinsically know exactly what to do.

 Vaute Couture is Born